Lenovo Laptop Repair Cost UK 2026 — Published Prices for Every Series

 How we diagnose before you commit

-This matters most on the jobs where the symptom is ambiguous.
-A Lenovo that "won't charge" might be a dead charger cable (free to rule out at home), a worn USB-C port on a current ThinkPad X1, a torn board pad on an older slim-tip IdeaPad, or a failed charging IC on the motherboard — each a different repair at a different price.
-We tell you which one it actually is before you spend anything.
-See our charging port & DC jack guide for the full breakdown.
+This counts for most when the symptom refuses to name itself.
+A Lenovo that "won't charge" might be a dead mains cable — free to rule out at home before you post — or a worn USB-C port on a current ThinkPad X1, or a slim-tip DC socket whose pads have torn from the board on an older IdeaPad, or a charging IC that has failed on the motherboard.
+Each is a distinct repair at a distinct price, and we tell you which it truly is before you spend a thing.
+Our charging port & DC jack guide has the full breakdown.

 celltech vs the Lenovo service depot

-celltech publishes the price first, repairs the component instead of the board where it makes sense (preserving your data on most Lenovo laptops), and underwrites standard screen, battery, keyboard and trackpad work with a 27-month guarantee — more than double the 12 months most independents offer.
-Board-level and liquid work carries 120 days, and connector repairs carry 9 months, matched honestly to the repair type rather than a blanket figure.
-The result is usually a lower bill and a longer guarantee, with your files left where they were.
+celltech works the opposite way.
+The price is published before you book, we repair the component rather than exchanging the board wherever that makes sense (so the data on most Lenovo laptops stays exactly where it is), and standard screen, battery, keyboard and trackpad work is backed for 27 months — over double the 12-month cover that is the independent norm.
+Board-level and liquid work runs to 120 days and connector repairs to 9 months, each tied to the kind of work rather than swept under one blanket figure.
+The usual result is a lighter bill and a longer guarantee, with your files untouched.
 See our common Lenovo faults guide for the symptoms most likely to bring a machine in.

 Genuine-grade vs aftermarket parts

-We fit OEM-grade displays, cells and keyboards that match the original specification for colour, brightness, capacity and key travel, and we tell you exactly what is going in before any work starts.
-Aftermarket panels are cheaper but routinely trade away colour accuracy and brightness uniformity — the difference is most visible on a ThinkPad X1 Yoga or Yoga 9i OLED, where a cheap substitute looks washed-out next to the original.
-Aftermarket cells understate capacity and swell sooner, which is the last thing you want in a glued-shut ultraportable, and an aftermarket ThinkPad keyboard loses the precise key travel the brand is known for.
-See our parts-grade guide.
+Every display, cell and keyboard we fit is OEM-grade, matched to Lenovo's original specification for colour, brightness, capacity and key travel, and we tell you precisely what is going in before any work begins.
+Cheap aftermarket panels routinely give up colour accuracy and even backlighting — a difference that leaps out on a ThinkPad X1 Yoga or Yoga 9i OLED, where the substitute looks dull and washed-out beside the original.
+Aftermarket cells overstate capacity and swell early, the last thing you want sealed inside a glued-shut ultraportable, and a copy ThinkPad keyboard never quite recovers the crisp, deliberate key travel — or the TrackPoint feel — the line is built around.
+Our parts-grade guide explains the trade-offs.

 How celltech Lenovo laptop mail-in works